• Skip to main content

 Step 2

 Chop the apples into bite-size chunks and fold them into the batter.
-Pour into a 9×5 prepared loaf pan that you’ve greased.
+Pour the apple mixture into a greased 9×5 loaf pan.

 Step 3

-For the topping, add a little bit of brown sugar, flour and melted butter to a small bowl and stir until crumbly.
-Sprinkle over the top of the batter and bake in the preheated oven for about an hour.
+Stir until crumbly.
+Sprinkle over the top of the loaf and bake in the preheated oven for 45-50 minutes.

 Recipe Notes